Skip to content

 What rebates actually look like

-An LG inverter heat pump on the side of a 1950s bungalow.
+A cold-climate inverter heat pump on the side of a 1950s bungalow.
 Pad placed for winter sun, line set chased along the existing siding break.

 What we recommend you do next